FarmData2/FD2-School-Materials/02-HTML-CSS/02-HTML-CSS-Tutorials.md

 1. [Restart your FarmData2 Development Environment in Codespaces](https://github.com/FarmData2/FarmData2/blob/development/docs/install/codespaces.md#restarting-a-farmdata2-development-environment-in-codespaces)
 2. Create a new feature branch from the FarmData2 `development` branch for this assignment.
    - Be sure to give your feature branch a descriptive name.
-3. Create a new directory in the `FarmData2/modules/farm_fd2_school` directory for your work.
-This directory should have the same name as your GitHub username.
+3. Create a new directory in the `FarmData2/modules/farm_fd2_school` directory named `01-HTML-CSS` for your work on this assignment.
-   - For example, if your GitHub username were "octocat" then the new directory will be `modules/farm_fd2_school/octocat`.
-   - If you are completing this assignment as part of a course and your GitHub username will not clearly identify you to your instructor, communicate your username to them.
-4. Create another new directory inside your directory named `01-HTML-CSS`.
-5. All of the files that you use or create during this assignment should be contained in your `01-HTML-CSS` directory.
+4. All of the files that you use or create during this assignment should be contained in your `01-HTML-CSS` directory.

 ## Planning